mrahmadt/the-hub/README.md

 # The Hub

-Do you have many resources in your company that you wish to put them in one place and share it with your employees?
+Do you have many resources/apps/links in your company that you wish you can keep them in one place and share it with your employees?

 **The Hub** is a web application that helps you build ***your Company Application Store***.
 Your employees can browse and pin your resources and access them from their laptop and mobile.